CORRULUTE

 Tip: Remember not to remove too much of the neck when sanding - just a light sanding is required.

 Step 6.
-Attaching the machine heads (tuners).
+Attaching the ferrulues and machine heads (tuners).

 You will need: The neck, nut, 4 machine heads, 4 ferrules, 8 small screws, pencil and No1 Pozidriv screwdriver (you might require a small hammer and small nail or screw).